O-X-L/opnsense-api-client/docs/source/usage/2_basics.rst

   Number of retries on API requests, in case there is an error when establishing the connection.

-  This does not handle errors returned by the OPNSense system
+  This does not handle errors returned by the OPNsense system

 * **debug** - boolean - default false